CSCI-4611-Spring-2023/csci-4611-spring-2023.github.io/_pages/office-hours.md

 #### Group Study Session

-Each week, Frank will hold a 2-hour group study session, which will be scheduled soon.
-They will go over some of the theory behind what is taught, and will be available to answer questions or go into further detail.
-These sessions are open to all, and you do not need to schedule an appointment in advance.
+Each week, Frank will hold a group study session that is open to all students.
+They will go over some of the theory behind what is taught and will be available to answer questions or go into further detail.
+You do not need to schedule an appointment in advance.
+- **Wednesdays** from 5-6pm in Keller 2-209.

 #### Individual Meetings with TAs